About our paths

 Select from the forms and information links below to find out all you need to know about Peachtree City’s most popular recreation and transportation amenity.

 Path system rules and requirements brochure

-All carts must have a WHITE Peachtree City numbered decal and a valid color renewal sticker (resident GREEN or non-resident ORANGE for 2016, BLUE for 2017) and have the correct owner information on file.
+All carts must have a WHITE Peachtree City numbered decal and a valid color renewal sticker (resident GREEN or non-resident RED for 2019) and have the correct owner information on file.
 Cart owners must register within 10 days of cart purchase and notify the City of any changes in ownership or owner contact information within 10 business days.

 Registering A Cart